 Stirling Libraries have a dedicated collection available in Central Library which can help with researching your family history and where required we can direct you to other organisations that may also be able to help you.

 Since 1855, the law has required all Births, Deaths and Marriages in Scotland to be recorded by Registrars.
 Stirling Registration service has online access to Birth, Deaths and Marriage Records, Census Records and Old Parish Registers and can use this information to help you trace your family tree.
-A range of search services are also available.
+A range of search services is also available.
 Scotland's People is also a useful resource.

 The can help to find that missing link or trace a burial place.
 This office contains burial records for the majority of cemeteries and churchyards within Stirling district.
 Although some of the records go back to 1885, the majority start in the 1900s.
 Any burial information required prior to these dates can be found at Stirling Council Archives.